isabella232/api-engine-performance-tests/README.md

 5. Deploy the configuration using ``run-ansible``.
 6. The test scripts are available in ``/usr/local/bin/`` on the consumer instances.

+## Sources

+* Boom is pre-built with a couple of patches to get support for keep-alive and custom host header.
+The sources are available at https://github.com/espebra/boom/.
+* Dummy-api is pre-built.
+The sources are available at https://github.com/espebra/dummy-api/.

 ## Considerations

 This configuration is not using TLS/SSL.